 MSW/MPH alumni work in a broad range of practice areas: prevention-oriented clinical practice; health education and health promotion; health program planning, development, and evaluation; health policy analysis; management at local, state, national, and international levels; and public health advocacy.

-MSW/MPH dual concentrators have access to career advice through Career Services at BUSPH to help identify, interview for, and secure positions as they move forward along their career path.
+MSW/MPH students have access to career advice through SPH Career Services to help identify, interview for, and secure positions as they move forward along their career path.

 For more information